adonespitogo/AdoBot/README.md

 # Inserting to another apk

- - Copy the permissions in the manifest file
+ - Copy the permissions in the manifest file to the target apk source
+ - Copy the services and receivers in the manifest file to the target apk source
- - Copy the source packages to another apk source
+ - Copy the source packages to the target apk source
  - Add `compile 'io.socket:socket.io-client:0.8.3'` to the target project's module gradle file